terranexum/EMiTS/README.md

-# EMiTS
+# EMiTS - An Application of Systems Physics
-## A Primer of Systems Physics for the Engineering of Complex Networked Systems

-At present, we are aware of systems biology as well as systems engineering.
-However, systems physics does not seem to have been defined, although it underpins the study of both.
+At present, we are aware of [systems biology](https://en.wikipedia.org/wiki/Systems_biology) as well as [systems engineering](https://www.engr.colostate.edu/se/).
+Systems physics does not seem to have been defined, though it underlies both these fields.
 Just as biology requires an understanding of chemistry, which requires an understanding of physics since all higher activities must occur according to physical laws, our present understanding of systems biology and systems engineering may be greatly improved by an understanding of systems physics.

 In every field of study, there are quantities that are measured according to physical units.
 Within systems physics, the quantity of concern is defined by EMiTS, and the physical units are a composite metric composed of Energy, Mass, Information, Time, and Space.